tapebrief

 Leases with Annual Rent Escalations97%

-Net Debt to Adjusted EBITDA5.7x
+Net Debt and Preferred Stock to Adjusted EBITDA5.7x

 Management tone